iv-project/IVaction/README.md

 Each take following arguments:
 - `compiler` (required) \
-    Which compiler to use `gcc12-cpp20-release`, `clang16-cpp17-debug`, etc This string can be set togther from following options:
+    Which compiler to use `gcc12-cpp20-release`, `clang16-cpp17-debug`, etc This string can be set together from following options:
     - `gcc11` - selects gcc 11 (linux and macos)
     - `gcc12` - selects gcc 12 (linux and macos)
     - `gcc13` - selects gcc 13 (linux and macos)